gitawego/work-note/design_pattern.md

 - The application needs to maintain data consistency across multiple microservices without tight coupling.
 - There are long-lived transactions and you don’t want other microservices to be blocked if one microservice runs for a long time.
-  - 2 phase commit (2PC) pattern blocks the process
+  - 2 phase commit (2PC) pattern blocks the process.
 - You need to be able to roll back if an operation fails in the sequence.

 ### CONS